shwetambhosale/DevOps-/README.md

 ## Overview
 This project aims to predict customer churn using an Artificial Neural Network (ANN).
 Customer churn refers to when customers stop using a company's product or service.
 Accurately predicting which customers are likely to churn allows companies to implement strategies to retain them.

-The project uses a dataset of customer features and labels, where the label indicates whether a customer has churned or not.
+The project utilizes a dataset containing customer features and labels, where the label indicates whether a customer has churned or not.
 The ANN model is built to predict this label using key features.
+This project is deployed using **Streamlit**, providing an interactive web interface where users can input customer data and view predictions.

 ## Table of Contents
 - [Overview](#overview)